140am/.vim/README.md

 ## What is this?

-I use the [vim](http://www.vim.org/) text editor for software development.
-This is my ready to use configuration including all the [bells and whistles](https://github.com/140am/.vim/wiki/Plugins) I look forward to in my day to day use.
-Tweaking it slooowly over time.
+[vim](http://www.vim.org/) text editor configuration for software development.

 ## How does it look?